DimensionReset/OBMC-Tweaks/README.md

      1A.
 Install the extension via the [Chrome Web Store page](https://chromewebstore.google.com/detail/deakjdfjninnhlalcfcndffhdipadani?utm_source=item-share-cb).
      1B.
 Unpack the extension using [this extension](https://chromewebstore.google.com/detail/ajkhmmldknmfjnmeedkbkkojgobmljda?utm_source=item-share-cb) or similar, then [repack it into your account as developer](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
   2. Customize browser extension settings.
-     2A.
-Click the extension's action button to open the settings menu.
+     A. Click the extension's action button to open the settings menu.
-     2B.
-If you're in need of custom backgrounds, you can download some [here](https://ko-fi.com/i/IP5P31VV2CW).
+     B. If you're in need of custom backgrounds, you can download some [here](https://ko-fi.com/i/IP5P31VV2CW).

 ## Additional Information
 ### **License**